BYUcs236ta/cs236_Decker_Goodrich/Lab1.md

 ```

 3. Create a constructor (Token.h)
-==TODO: Write the constructor yourself.
-Take a screenshot of the constructor you wrote and turn it in (s1)== Feel free to use your IDE to generate it.
+__TODO: Write the constructor yourself.
+Take a screenshot of the constructor you wrote and turn it in (s1)__ Feel free to use your IDE to generate it.
 Your constructor should initialize the "type", "contents", and "line" variables using its arguments.

 4. Write "toString" function for the "Token" class
 ~~~